tum-ens/urbs/doc/theorydoc/AP_prob.rst

 percentagewise, more CO2 and/or other environmental commodities in relationship to the throughput when starting then at higher throughput values.

+Fourthly, while ramping up a process which can be turned on and off with a defined ramping up gradient, the following unrealistic situation might occur: Due to the fact that in the minimum working point, the process on/off marker :math:`\omicron_{pt}` can be both 0 and 1.

-Fourthly, there are some processes which have a different ramping up gradient while starting than while producing.
+Fifthly, there are some processes which have a different ramping up gradient while starting than while producing.
 This is usualy defined with the help of a so called starting time.
 The following equations transform the starting time into a starting ramp and implement the starting ramp only during start, either as the only ramping constraint when no ramp up gradient is defined